Strengthening, stretching, balance, and aerobic exercises will keep you active, mobile, and feeling great.

 Exercise is key to good health.
 But we tend to limit ourselves to one or two types of activity.
 People do what they enjoy, or what feels the most effective, so some aspects of exercise and fitness may be ignored.
 In reality, we should all be doing aerobics, stretching, strengthening, and balance exercises.
 Here, we list what you need to know about each exercise type and offer examples to try, with a doctor's okay.

 1. Aerobic exercise

-Aerobic exercise also helps relax blood vessel walls, lower blood pressure, burn body fat, lower blood sugar levels, reduce inflammation, boost mood, and raise "good" HDL cholesterol.
-Combined with weight loss, it can lower "bad" LDL cholesterol levels, too.
+Aerobic exercise also helps relax blood vessel walls, lower blood pressure, burn body fat, lower blood sugar levels, reduce inflammation, and boost mood.
+Combined with weight loss, it can also lower "bad" LDL cholesterol levels.
 Over the long term, aerobic exercise reduces your risk of heart disease, stroke, type 2 diabetes, breast and colon cancer, depression, and falls.

-Aim for 150 minutes per week of moderate-intensity activity.
+Aim for at least 150 minutes per week of moderate-intensity activity.
 Try brisk walking, swimming, jogging, cycling, dancing, or classes like step aerobics.